How To Sight In A Rifle Scope – 6 Steps Guide For Rifle User

 Step 6 – Check how big is the error

 There’s a one in a million chance that your sight will be 100% accurate after your first try.
-Now, the reason why you’ve taken a shot with an inaccurate rifle is because you’ll need to re-do the process with the information you’ve got from the target.
+Now, the reason why you’ve taken a shot with an inaccurate rifle is that you’ll need to re-do the process with the information you’ve got from the target.

 Check your turrets to check back on the aforementioned increments.
 If it reads 100yd, and you’ve set the target to 25 yards, a single click equals to a sixteenth of a single inch in this scenario.